odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ];
 ```

-Add a new container definiton for `Connection::class` and `PDO::class`, e.g. in `config/container.php`:
+Add a new container definition for `Connection::class` and `PDO::class`, e.g. in `config/container.php`:

 ```php
 <?php